 The CSEE computing lab space provides all of our students with an area to complete academic work.
 Each of the CSEE computer labs recieve hardware updates once every three years, so we may equip our students with the most up-to-date PCs.

 Access to the 208 Ketter and 1018 computing labs is a privilege provided to students in the Department of Civil, Structural and Environmental Engineering.
 All students are required to follow the CSEE Computing Lab Policies (PDF), as well as the university-wide policies on computing and network use.

 Students from each discipline within CSEE are permitted access to the computing labs, after a careful review of our policies

 This computer lab is located in the civil and structural engineering building, Ketter Hall.
 The computers in the lab contain a number of engineering software essential to complete some of the work required in engineering courses.
-The space contains 30 computers, and the lab is open 24 hours a day.
+The space contains 15 computers.
 All CSEE students receive swipe card access upon enrollment in the department.